API Stability and Backward Compatibility#

 • fs - Sampling frequency (Hz)

-• cutoff - Cutoff frequency for filters (Hz)
+• cutoff - Cutoff frequency for lowpass / highpass / shelving filters (Hz)

-• frequency - Center frequency for parametric EQ (Hz)
+• frequency - Center frequency for parametric / peaking filters (Hz)

 • order - Filter order